KarlsruheGraphGeneration/KaGen/README.md

 By default our generators will output the generated graphs in the DIMACS format.
 For a list of all output options, see `-help`.

+#### As a Library

+To use KaGen as a library, simply add this repository as a Git submodule, include its CMake script using `add_subdirectory(extern/KaGen)` and link against the `kagen_library` target.

 ## Graph Models

 ### Erdos-Renyi Graphs G(n, m)